aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/known-issues.md

 **Resolution or workaround:** A fix will be available in a future version of LZA.

-### Some AWS Config Rules don't evaluate after the upgrade
+### Some AWS Config Rules do not evaluate after the upgrade

-**Description:** Some AWS Config Rules deployed by LZA don't evaluate (i.e. Last successful detective evaluation shows as 'Not Available' in the console).
+**Description:** Some AWS Config Rules deployed by LZA do not evaluate (i.e Last successful detective evaluation appears as 'Not Available' in the console).
 The equivalent ASEA Config Rule evaluates correctly.

 **Symptom or error message:** The scope of changes of Config Rule is set to an empty list of Resource types instead of scoped to **All changes** as in ASEA.

 **Resolution or workaround:** A fix will be available in a future version of LZA.
 Manually changing the Scope of changes to "All resources" can be a short-term remediation.
 Alternatively you can opt-out of removing the ASEA Config Rules in the post-upgrade phase. (this will result in duplicate rules being evaluated)

-### Removal of interface endpoints fails in ImportAseaResource stage
+### Removal of interface endpoints fails in ImportAseaResources stage

-**Description:** Failure when attempting to remove an interface endpoint that was deployed by ASEA prior to LZA upgrade
+**Description:** Failure when attempting to remove an interface endpoint that was deployed by ASEA prior to LZA upgrade.

 **Symptom or error message:** Failure in ImportAseaResources